MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-process.md

 - each Process capacity is based on a purchased [Process license](/power-platform/admin/power-automate-licensing/types).
 - each legacy Unattended RPA capacity is based on an [Unattended RPA add-on](/power-platform/admin/power-automate-licensing/add-ons#unattended-rpa-add-on).

 A Process capacity, or legacy Unattended RPA capacity, can be **allocated to a machine or to a cloud flow**.
-When allocated to a cloud flow, it becomes a **Process plan** based on which the cloud flow is licensed to run premium actions independently from the user license.

 ## Allocating Process capacity to a machine